Jacob0-0Official/Chemistic_By_Icarus_2.0/README.md

 # Chemistic By Icarus 2.0

-An Augmented Reality application, made using unity and vuforia engine.
-It allows you to view AR models and interact with them based on which page is being viewed.
 Unity 2021.3.16f was used to build this project and is recommended for running this project on a windows pc.
-Please install Unity 2021.3.16f or a similar version to run the project. https://unity.com/releases/editor/archive#download-archive-2021 The project can be opened using unity hub and to run the project, play button at top center of the unity editor needs to be pressed.
+Please install Unity 2021.3.16f or a similar version to run the project. https://unity.com/releases/editor/archive#download-archive-2021

+The project can be opened using unity hub and to run the project, play button at top center of the unity editor needs to be pressed.
 If app does not appear to run on a virtual phone on unity editor, then change to game tab and select simulator and choose an appropriate mobile device such as Samsung Galaxy s10e.